Quantifying and controlling entanglement in the quantum magnet Cs$_2$CoCl$_4$

-The model has previously been studied using a mean-field theory in terms of Jordan-Wigner fermions \cite{Dmitriev2002,PhysRevB.68.134431}, with exact diagonalization \cite{PhysRevB.73.054410}, DMRG \cite{Capraro2002,PhysRevB.68.134431,PhysRevB.94.085136}, and quantum Monte Carlo methods \cite{PhysRevLett.93.167203}.
-The real-frequency dynamics were studied in Refs.~\cite{PhysRevB.68.134431,PhysRevB.94.085136}, where the mean-field theory \cite{PhysRevB.68.134431} was found to give qualitatively different spectra to the DMRG calculation \cite{PhysRevB.94.085136} at fields $h_x\le h_\mathrm{c}$.
-Here we use a DMRG method described in the Methods section and the Supplementary Information.

-Special care needs to be taken to relate the finite-size DMRG results to the thermodynamic limit \cite{PhysRevB.68.134431,PhysRevB.94.085136}.
-For $0 < h_x < h_\mathrm{c}$ and $L\rightarrow \infty$, the system has two degenerate N\'eel states.
-For $L$ finite, there is a finite-size gap between a unique ground state and the first excited state, $\Delta E_1=E_1-E_0$, where $E_n$ is the energy of the $n$th state.
-The physical excitation gap is given instead by $\Delta E_2=E_2-E_0 > \Delta_1$, as shown in Fig.~\ref{fig:map}b.
-The magnetization $m_x$ is defined
+The model has previously been studied using Jordan-Wigner fermion mean-field theory \cite{Dmitriev2002,PhysRevB.68.134431}, exact diagonalization \cite{PhysRevB.73.054410}, DMRG \cite{Capraro2002,PhysRevB.68.134431,PhysRevB.94.085136}, and quantum Monte Carlo methods \cite{PhysRevLett.93.167203}.
+The real-frequency dynamics were studied in Refs.~\cite{PhysRevB.68.134431,PhysRevB.94.085136}, where the mean-field theory \cite{PhysRevB.68.134431} was found to give qualitatively different spectra to the DMRG calculation \cite{PhysRevB.94.085136} at $h_x\le h_\mathrm{c}$.
+Here we use a $T=0$ DMRG method described in SM \cite{Supplemental}.
+Care is taken to relate our finite-size ($L=100$ unless stated otherwise) results in the spin-flop region to the thermodynamic limit \cite{PhysRevB.68.134431,PhysRevB.94.085136,Supplemental}.
+There is a finite-size gap between a unique ground state and the first excited state, $\Delta E_1=E_1-E_0$, where $E_n$ is the energy of the $n$th state.
+The physical excitation gap is given instead by $\Delta E_2=E_2-E_0 > \Delta E_1$, as shown in Fig.~\ref{fig:map}(b).
+Magnetization is plotted in Fig.~\ref{fig:map}(c).